When can Navigation Rules be Overlooked?

 Safety

-Navigation rules exist for the purpose of offering details about a boat’s movement and activities.
+Navigation rules exist to offer details about a boat’s movement and activities.
 For instance, if a boat is “anchored”, other vessels may want to help or exercise vigilance.
-This all boils down to safety and prevent problematic situation.
+This all boils down to safety and preventing problematic situations.

 Conclusion